 What is Gai Lan?

-Gai lan is a broccoli like plant that originated in China.
+Gai lan is a broccoli-like plant that originated in China.

 It’s easy to grow, and forms crispy stalks with tender glossy blue green leaves.
-The veggie tastes like a cross between asparagus and broccoli, but sweeter!

 If you’ve never had it, you have to try this leafy Asian green, because it’s so nutritious and easy to eat.

-It’s also a great replacement for spinach or broccoli.
 But, unlike broccoli where the stalks are often thrown away, the whole plant of gai lan is edible.
-The stems are crisp and tender and stand up well to both stir fries and soups.

 Chinese broccoli is rich in calcium and high in vitamin A and C.